XinweiYu/fDNC_Neuron_ID/ReadMe.md

 # DLC: Deep Learning Correspondence for Neuron ID

 This tool was developed for automatically predicting neuron correspondence for point clouds of neurons.
-The point clouds do not requirestraightening or alignment as preprocessing.
+The point clouds do not require straightening or axis-alignment as preprocessing.

 # Installation
 The code was run in python 3.7 environment.
 The packages and version can be found in requirements.txt